mihir-m-gandhi/mihir-m-gandhi.github.io/README.md

-# Mihir Gandhi's Personal Website
+# Mihir Gandhi's Portfolio Website
-This is Mihir Gandhi's personal website.
+This is Mihir Gandhi's Portfolio website.